zivz/weatherapp_codelab/codelab.md

 In order to control our UI elements and handle the logic related to them, we need to connect our UI to a View Controller.
 Currently our `Main.storyboard` has a scene, named `View Controller Scene`, and by viewing its Identity Inspector we see its class is `ViewController.swift`.

-Positive:
+Positive
-**Reminder:** Having Main.storyboard and a ViewController associated to it, came out of the box, since we created a `Single View` Template while we created the project.
+: **Reminder:** Having Main.storyboard and a ViewController associated to it, came out of the box, since we created a `Single View` Template while we created the project.

 Negative:
-`ViewController.swift` class has no code related to our logic, and even before we start writing any code in it, its name doesn't reflect its responsibility.
+: `ViewController.swift` class has no code related to our logic, and even before we start writing any code in it, its name doesn't reflect its responsibility.
 So before we start connecting our UI Elements to the ViewController we'll first rename it.

 #### Renaming our View controller
 In order to rename our view controller follows these steps: